Generic Name: ziprasidone (zi-PRAS-i-done)

 Brand Name: Geodon

-Ziprasidone capsules is used for:
+Ziprasidone capsules are used for:

 Treating schizophrenia.
 It is also used alone or with other medicines (eg, lithium, valproate) to treat bipolar disorder (manic-depression).
 It may also be used for other conditions as determined by your doctor.